Magazine Writer for Dance and Related Topics

 Expertise isn’t garnered just by reading books and going to shows.
 I studied dance for over 20 years and still attend adult classes when time allows.
 Below you’ll find a very brief synopsis of my dance training.

 Tap was my forte.
 I completed all Canadian Dance Teachers’ Association (CDTA) student exams.
-My competition career culminated in competing on Canada’s first national tap dance team, back in 1996, and again in 1997.
+My competition career culminated in competing on Canada’s first national tap dance team, back in 1996, and again in 1997, at the World Tap Championships in Germany.
 Gene Kelly or Fred Astaire?
 Gene Kelly.

 Jazz technique excited me.
 Doing corner-to-corner technique practice was my favourite lesson plan.
 I studied CDTA exams and competed for about 15 years.
 Hip hop was just coming on to the scene in my teens.